jcobo88/packet-tracer-networking-lab/README.md

 The failure then changed from destination unreachable to request timed out.

-That change was useful because it showed the forward route now existed, but ROUTER02 still lacked a return route to the IT network.
+That change showed that the forward route now existed, but ROUTER02 still lacked a return route to the IT network.

 ![Missing Return Route](screenshots/26-static-routing-missing-return-route.png)